kuangllbnu/JDtensorPath/README.md

 ```

 ## Getting started
-Use JDtensorPath together with [TeD-Q](https://github.com/JDEA-Quantum-Lab/TeD-Q).
+Use JDtensorPath together with [TeD-Q](https://github.com/JDEA-Quantum-Lab/TeD-Q), which will install tedq module.
 ### Simple example
 #### Define the circuit with TeD-Q framework
 ```